 that will determine the significance of the life we lead.

 The practice of law has a lot to offer those who are motivated by altruistic goals.
 There is no shortage of injustice and suffering around us.
 A law degree can be an effective tool to fight injustice and lessen suffering.

 Even though we may not be destined to be a Gandhi or Mandela, each lawyer has the potential to make a positive impact on the lives of others, to stand up for justice, to lesson suffering, one person at a time.

 Our days on this planet are limited.
-I believe that when my Journey comes to an end it will not matter how much wealth I have acquired.
-Instead, what will be most important is the number of souls I have touched with compassion and kindness.
+I believe when our Journey comes to an end it will not matter how much wealth we have acquired.
+Instead, what will be most important is the number of souls we have touched with compassion and kindness.